19hours/sg-statutes/Acts/Financial Advisers Act.md

 (b) in the case of an application for the renewal of a licence, made not later than one month or such other period before the expiry of the licence (referred to in this section as the late renewal period) as the Authority may prescribe; and

-(c) accompanied by a non-refundable application fee of a prescribed amount, which shall be paid in the prescribed manner.
+(c) accompanied by a non-refundable application fee of a prescribed amount, which shall be paid in the manner specified by the Authority.

 (2) The Authority may require an applicant to furnish it with such information or documents as it considers necessary in relation to the application.